Most of all it is about history and culture, and there is an

 But its history was much the same as the surrounding islands' until thepearlingindustry happened.

 sheltered location, the population grew, and the administration of the

 Strait was finally moved here from Somerset.

-Originally it was a cruel head-hunting Kaurareg culture, but that
+Originally it was the local Kaurareg culture, but that

 industry attracted people, so apart from Torres Strait Islanders today

 mixture of Aboriginals, Papuans, Japanese, Chinese, Malays, Filippinos,

 Indians and many other nationalities.